8 Unexpected Reasons You’re Always Thirsty

 You could be anemic

 Your body relies on healthy blood cells to carry blood throughout the body.
-Mild anemia usually won’t cause excessive thirst, but if your condition worsens, you may feel thirsty as well as worn out.
+Mild anemia usually won’t cause excessive thirst, but if your condition becomes severe, you may feel thirsty as well as dizzy and sweaty.

-Check out these other strange symptoms that can signal a serious disease.
+Check out more symptoms that can signal a serious disease.

 Your medication is drying you out

 “There are a number of medications that affect your mouth and can make you have a dry mouth,” Dr. Mayock says.
-For example, both anticholinergics and diuretics for high blood pressure list dry mouth as a potential side effect.
+For example, antihistamines, certain antidepressants, and diuretics for high blood pressure list dry mouth as a potential side effect.
 Again, talk with your doctor if your excessive thirst is concerning you.

 Eating more of these foods can lower your blood pressure.